Richa8340/richa/README.md

-# richa
+# richa-first
-this is my first  git repository
+This is my first  git repository.
+Author-Richa Rani